The Power of Music at Universities

 But so many schools don’t take advantage of this.

-- Their songs aren’t good and memorable enough.
+- Their songs aren’t good or memorable enough.

 - Their recordings of the songs are outdated and poorly recorded.

-- There’s no one at the university who is owning the role of infusing their fantastic songs and records everywhere.
+- There’s no one at the university who is owning the role of maniacally infusing their fantastic songs and recordings into touchpoints everywhere.

 Here’s where we come in.